Our

 *RAO Informational Updates*

 The RAO has a limited supply of U.S. postal stamps.
-You must purchase 5 stamps at the cost of 100 baht.
+You may purchase 5 stamps.
 As these stamps were donated, the proceeds from the sale will go to VFW Post 9951 Food Bank Fund.
-The RAO is open Tue/Wed/Thur from 0930 till 1430.

 Here is a link for you to obtain proof of insurance if you have TRICARE.
 However, please be advised that the Royal Thai Government does not accept this document; we are simply providing you the link.